moorara/milad.dev/content/posts/ad-platform.md

     - Naive: based on an arbitrary distribution (i.e. uniform distribution).
     - **Traffic-aware**: historical traffic distribution defines the ad delivery curve.
     - Custom: advertiser defines the goals.
-  - For pacing to work and staying on ad delivery curve, there are different approaches:
+  - For pacing to work and staying on the ad delivery curve, there are different approaches:
     - Greedy: spend the budget as fast as possible while the goal is not met.
-    - ε-Greedy: optimizes greedy approach by dropping an ad with probability ε.
+    - ε-Greedy: optimizes the greedy approach by dropping an ad with probability ε.
     - **Model-based**: _PID Controller_, _Model predictive control_, etc.
   - There are two approaches for tracking ongoing delivery and correcting it:
-    - Proactively (biased for underdelivery): assign quota up front and serve ad if it has not run out of quota.
+    - Proactively (biased for underdelivery): assign quota upfront and serve ad if it has not run out of quota.
-    - Reactively (biased for overdelivery): count delivery via events and throttle once threshold is met (goal is met).
+    - Reactively (biased for overdelivery): count delivery via events and throttle once the threshold is met (goal is met).

 ## User Tracking